 Shark Ex Machina

-I think here is the clue: a minor asynchronism in the Sharks’ dance caused a huge dissonance in the people’s perception of the irreproachably well organized show.
+I think here is the clue: a minor asynchronism in the Sharks’ dance caused a huge dissonance in the people’s perception of the irreproachably well-organized show.

 It seems to me that Left Shark’s blunder exposes an interesting trick that can and should be exploited on purpose in media, design, and performance arts.
 What would that show have been without the Left Shark moment?
 Just another elaborate Halftime Show.
 Left Shark’s awkward moves added some very humanly flawed ingredients into a highly automatized, almost machinated organism.
 And this incidental addition made the show special for the moment and for history.

 In the epoch of technologization, gadgetization, standardization, and automatization, everything that falls out of order can grab attention and, therefore, become attractive.
-Amid all the smooth, only the rough catches the eye.
+Amid all the smooth, only the wrong catches the eye.
 Perfection increases the visibility of imperfections – and, therefore, their value.

 Wrong Olympic snowflake

-If such roughness has value, it should be used as it is destined – to attract attention.
+If such wrongness has value, it should be used as it is destined – to attract attention.
 And this is being done, sometimes.
 For example, during another mega show, the Sochi Olympics’ opening ceremony, one of the five snowflakes failed to unfold into an Olympic ring, as it had been designed to do.
 Considering that these Games were to be the most expensive in history, this failure had been a cause to sneer, at first.

 But the ceremony producer, the greatest boss of Russian TV, Konstantin Ernst, was smart enough to turn the failure into value; in his case – into the memorable snowflake on his chest.